This document has been prepared in compliance with the Safety Health and Welfare Act 2005.

 To minimise these dangers the following safety/protective measures must be adhered to.

-(a) Access to and operation of plant/equipment is strictly restricted to qualified members of staff whose job function is that of running, maintaining, cleaning or monitoring particular items of plant in the course of their normal duties.
+- Access to and operation of plant/equipment is strictly restricted to qualified members of staff whose job function is that of running, maintaining, cleaning or monitoring items of plant in the course of their normal duties.

-(b) In addition all such plant and machinery is to be used in strict accordance with the manufacturer's instructions and recommendations.
+- In addition, all such plant and machinery are to be used in strict accordance with the manufacturer's instructions and recommendations.

-(c) Where applicable members of staff have been instructed in the correct use of plant, machinery and equipment.
+- Where applicable members of staff have been instructed in the correct use of plant machinery and equipment.

 5. SAFETY TRAINING